flaschmurphy/sdc_term_1_proj_5/writeup.md

 The goals / steps of this project are the following:

-* Perform a Histogram of Oriented Gradients (HOG) feature extraction on a labeled training set of images and train a classifier Linear SVM classifier
+* Perform a Histogram of Oriented Gradients (HOG) feature extraction on a labeled training set of images and train a classifier (e.g. Linear SVM)
 * Optionally apply other feature extraction steps like color binning, color histograms, etc
-* Train a classifier such as Support Vector Machine to detect cars vs. not cars
+* Train a classifier such as Support Vector Machine to detect cars in images & video
 * Implement a sliding-window algorithm to enable the classifier to search for vehicles in images
-* Run the pipeline on a video stream and create a heat map of recurring detections frame by frame to reject outliers and follow detected vehicles
+* Run the pipeline on a video stream and create a heat map of recurring detections frame by frame.
+Reject outliers and follow detected vehicles
 * Estimate a bounding box for vehicles detected

 The implementation script is in the main workspace of the git repo and is called